 The U.S. Environmental Protection Agency estimates that thousands of MGP sites operated in the United States between 1815 and the 1960s.
 These plants used large brick ovens to heat coal and other ingredients.
 As the fuels were heated, they produced gases that were filtered from the ovens, stored in tanks and distributed by a network of pipelines throughout the community.
 By the 1950s, MGP production declined as natural gas infrastructure was built across the country.
 Many MGPs closed, and were eventually demolished — sometimes leaving waste materials and byproducts behind, such as coal tar, oil and ash or cinders.
 Coal tar was the most predominant byproduct from MGPs—a dark, sticky liquid that was often sold and reused for fuel, roofing and road resurfacing.
 MGP byproducts could also be found in dyes and even cough syrup.

 Our company has provided natural gas and electric service to hundreds of communities for more than a century in the eight Western and Midwestern states where we operate.
 At times, we have needed to investigate and remediate legacy MGP sites.
 This past work has been positively recognized by state and local officials responsible for overseeing and evaluating our efforts.

 We are committed to protecting public health and the environment.
 After discovering potential soil and groundwater impacts, we promptly removed materials to provide clean corridors to protect construction crews working in the area of NP Avenue.
-Currently, paved parking lots, streets and buildings seal most of the former plant site and area groundwater does not supply local drinking water.
-While these facts and data indicate there was no cause for concern for public exposure, it was appropriate and necessary to further investigate site conditions.
+Paved parking lots, streets and buildings sealed most of the former plant site.
+Area groundwater does not supply local drinking water.
+While these facts and data indicated there was no cause for concern for current public exposure, it was appropriate and necessary to further investigate site conditions.

 During spring and summer of 2016, we performed an extensive investigation in the area of the former MPG site.
 The work was performed consistent with EPA guidance and under the oversight of the North Dakota Department of Health and city of Fargo.